alezemelo/SE2_KirunaExplorer/server/API.md

    Only urban planner (Urban Developer)
 - Additional Constraints:
   - Title and coordinates are required fields
-  - Returns 400 if inserted stakeholders are unknown
+  - Returns 400 if inserted stakeholders, type or scale are unknown
   - May return errors specified in the head of this file

 #### Explanation: